KILTprotocol/docs/concepts/05_credentials/02_ctypes.md

 :::danger Deprecation Warning: CType metaschema draft-01

-CTypes based on the [Draft 01](http://kilt-protocol.org/draft-01/ctype) metaschema are subject to a vulnerability that could fool an **Attester** by introducing data they never checked.
+CTypes based on the [Draft 01](http://kilt-protocol.org/draft-01/ctype) metaschema are subject to a vulnerability that could fool an **Issuer** by introducing data they never checked.

 Due to this vulnerability, this version of the metaschema is deprecated and its use is discouraged when creating new CTypes.